lethal-guitar/RigelEngine/README.md

 Gameplay-wise, RigelEngine is feature-complete: All four episodes of the game (shareware and registered version) are fully playable and on par with the original game.

 The project overall is far from finished, though.
-There are still some pieces missing to reach full parity with the original game (configurable controls/key bindings, [a few visual effects](https://github.com/lethal-guitar/RigelEngine/milestone/5), some [screens in the menu](https://github.com/lethal-guitar/RigelEngine/milestone/4), [demo playback](https://github.com/lethal-guitar/RigelEngine/milestone/13)).
+There are still some pieces missing to reach full parity with the original game (configurable controls/key bindings, [a few visual effects](https://github.com/lethal-guitar/RigelEngine/milestone/5), [demo playback](https://github.com/lethal-guitar/RigelEngine/milestone/13)).
 On top of that, more [modern enhancements](https://github.com/lethal-guitar/RigelEngine/labels/enhancement) and [usability improvements](https://github.com/lethal-guitar/RigelEngine/labels/usability) are planned.

 ### Supported platforms